Gigaspaces/xap-docs/site/content/early_access/index.markdown

 ### Features and Enhancements

-- {{% jira id="GS-13302" %}}: When the query result set includes only indexes, fetch results from off-heap memory instead of disk .
+- {{% jira id="GS-13302" %}}: When the query result set includes only indexes, fetch results from off-heap memory instead of disk.

 ### Resolved Issues